 Dangling modifiers are guaranteed to show up on both the SAT and ACT.
-On t0he former, they’re by far the most common error tested on Fixing Sentences (there are usually at least two per section, sometimes three, very occasionally four); on the latter, they usually only appears once or twice per test, but they also have a habit of showing up when you least expect and are therefore easy to overlook.
+You can reasonably expect to encounter one on every test.
 So what is a dangling modifier, and how do you fix it?
 Dangling modifiers are best explained through examples, so let’s take a look at an example.

 Correct: The dog jumped over the fence after escaping from its leash.